Tran-Ha-My/PulseLink2025/README.md

 **Team**:
 - Valentin (main dev), Amy Le (UX), Hanah Dau (Blender)
 ---

+### Notes from developer code adaptations

+- This project reuses some **UI components** (React buttons, Button CSS animations and styling, and transparent card styles) from my previous personal React project as boilerplate.

+- All core functionality, backend logic, MQTT setups, Spectrogram conversion, Microphone (ReSpeaker Mic) control etc. and core features for PulseLink were designed and built during this hackathon.
+Except for the algorithm pipeline/ web architecture was thought and planned beforehand in 2 weeks on paper notes and whiteboard.

 ## UI DEMO
 REACT UI DEMO:
 ![Demo Screenshot](frontend/public/UI-demo.png)